Boiler Turns Off After a Few Minutes? Troubleshooting Tips

 This guide explains the most common causes, what you can safely check yourself and when to call a qualified engineer.

 At Paine Manwaring, we keep heating systems reliable and efficient.
+Book your service today to avoid unexpected breakdowns.

-Why Does My Boiler Keep Turning Off?
+Why Does My Boiler Keep Turning Off After a Few Minutes?

+Repeated shutdowns are not normal and usually indicate a pressure, flow or control issue that should be checked before it leads to a full breakdown.
 If your boiler keeps turning off, it’s responding to a built-in safety mechanism.
 Modern boilers use sensors to monitor temperature, flow and pressure, automatically shutting down when levels fall outside safe limits.

 Industry data shows that 22% of UK households skip their annual boiler service (MoneySuperMarket), which increases the likelihood of faults and energy waste.
 When a boiler turns itself off repeatedly, it’s trying to tell you something is wrong – often with pressure, flow or temperature control.